-Employer contributions would be deemed to be a fringe benefit in the hands of the employee.
-Both employee and employer contributions would then be deductible, up to a limit, for incometax purposes by the employee.
+Employer contributions are deemed to be a fringe benefit in the hands of the employee.
+Both employee and employer contributions are then deductible, up to a limit, for income-tax purposes by the employee.

 The employee accommodation threshold was increased from R59 750 to R63 556 per annum with effect from 1 March 2012.
 The accommodation threshold was further increased as follows: